Stephen Worth: Career

 Worth continued to work for Spumco for ten years as a producer on commercials, web cartoons, several television series and a prime time special for Cartoon Network called Boo Boo Runs Wild.
 In this program, he voiced the classic character Yogi Bear.
-When Spumco shut down production in 2005 after completing Ren and Stimpy Adult Party Cartoon, Worth went to work on building an archive and museum of the art of animation.
+When Spumco shut down production in 2005 after completing Ren & Stimpy "Adult Party Cartoon", Worth went to work on building an archive and museum of the art of animation.
 He also served on ASIFA-Hollywood's Board of Directors for 19 years.

 In 2007, Worth was awarded the June Foray Annie Award for a significant and benevolent impact on the art of animation.

 Worth currently runs the physical and online museum Animation Resources.

 Worth also runs a hot dog enthusiast's website Hot Dog Spot.